touilleMan/godot-python/README.rst

 	godot-python$ python3 -m venv venv

-Now with should activate the virtual env, this is something you should do every time you want to use the virtual env.
+Now you need to activate the virtual env, this is something you should do every time you want to use the virtual env.

 For Linux/MacOS: